 A lack of confidence is another explanation for weak hiring.
-Many businesses suffered near-death experiences not too long ago, and their managers are not convinced that conditions are strong enough yet to justify expansion.
-It will take more time than in past business cycles for those animal spirits to return.
-While major changes to the health care industry, financial system, energy policy, and the tax code are essential, businesses may also be grappling with the policy uncertainty created by the debate over these issues.
+Many businesses suffered near-death experiences not long ago, and their managers are not convinced conditions are yet strong enough to justify expansion.
+It will take more time for those animal spirits to return than in past business cycles.
+While major changes to the healthcare industry, financial system, energy policy, and the tax code are essential, businesses may also be grappling with the policy uncertainty created by the debate over these issues.